 What exactly is a gentleman?

-Considering the name of this site, I feel I have the obligation to address exactly what a gent is.
+Considering the name of this site, I feel I have the obligation to address exactly what a gent is, and how to be a gentleman.

 When I started in 2009, the word “gent” wasn’t as commonly used on the internet as it is today.
 To be honest, if it was, I probably wouldn’t have chosen such a name.